sgct/sgct/docs/configuration-files.md

 > The default value for this attribute is `8`.

 `fullscreen` *optional* \[ boolean \]
-> Determines whether the window should be created as an exclusive fullscreen window.
+> Determines whether the window should be created in an exclusive fullscreen mode.
 The `Size` of this window will be used to set the screen resolution if this value is `true`.
 See also the `monitor` attribute to determine which monitor should be used as the target for the fullscreen window.
-The default value is `false`
+The default value is `false`. o
 `floating` *optional* \[ boolean \]
 > Indicates whether the window is floating, meaning that it is rendered by the operating system always on top of other windows.
 The default value is `false`.